-The Company has entered into employment agreements with each of Messrs.
+The Company entered into employment agreements with each of Messrs.
 Graziano, Green and Warren.
-Each agreement is for a period of two years, other than Mr. Warren's agreement which is for one year.
+Each agreement is for a period of two years, other than Mr. Warren's agreement which was for one year.
+In August 2001, Mr. Warren resigned as Chief Financial Officer of the Company.
+Effective with his resignation, Mr. Warren terminated his employment agreement with the Company without good reason (as defined therein), accordingly, the Company has no further obligation to Mr. Warren pursuant to the agreement.
 Messrs.
-Graziano and Green's agreements automatically extend for two additional years on the second anniversary date and Mr. Warren's agreement automatically extends for one additional year on the anniversary date unless either party has given notice that it does not wish to extend the agreement.
+Graziano and Green's agreements automatically extend for two additional years on the second anniversary date unless either party has given notice that it does not wish to extend the agreement.
 Each agreement provides for the payment of base salary and incentive compensation and for the provision of certain fringe benefits to the executive.
-Under their respective employment agreements, the annual salary for Mr. Graziano is \$275,000, the annual salary for Mr. Green is \$225,000 and the annual salary for Mr. Warren is \$185,000.
+Under their respective employment agreements, the annual salary for Mr. Graziano is \$275,000 and the annual salary for Mr. Green is \$225,000.
 The agreements require our executive officers to refrain from competing with the Company and from soliciting Company employees for a period of 12 months following termination for any reason.
 Each agreement also provides for certain payments and benefits for an executive officer should his or her employment with the Company be terminated because of death or disability, by the executive for good reason or by the Company without cause, as further defined in the agreements.
-In general, in the case of a termination by the executive officer for good reason, or by the Company without cause, the executive officer will receive up to two years' salary and bonus in the cases of Messrs.
-Graziano and Green and one years' salary and bonus in the case of Mr. Warren, an extension of benefits for one year and an acceleration of vesting for stock options and restricted stock which otherwise would vest during the next twenty-four months.
-Upon a change of control, as defined in the agreements, the executive officer is eligible for payment of up to three years' salary and bonus in the cases of Messrs.
-Graziano and Green and one-and-a-half years' salary and bonus in the case of Mr. Warren, an extension of benefits for one year and an acceleration of vesting for all outstanding stock options and restricted stock.
+In general, in the case of a termination by the executive officer for good reason, or by the Company without cause, the executive officer will receive up to two years' salary and bonus, an extension of benefits for one year and an acceleration of vesting for stock options and restricted stock which otherwise would vest during the next twenty-four months.
+Upon a change of control, as defined in the agreements, the executive officer is eligible for payment of up to three years' salary and bonus, an extension of benefits for one year and an acceleration of vesting for all outstanding stock options and restricted stock.